ishrivatsa/vcs-fitcycle-deployer/README.md

      `ansible-playbook configure_fitcycle.yml -e 'db_user=db_app_user db_password=VMware1!' -vvv`

-**NOTE**: Ansible support for RDS based ddeployment will be added soon

 13. Once ansible completes configuring successfully, you can go to a web browser and access the app with any of the public IP addresses of the **web** VM.